 - You can keep the syringe clean by wiping the tip of the syringe and the plunger with isopropyl alcohol or hydrogen peroxide.
 At the end of each use flush the syringe with hydrogen peroxide.
 You can sterilize the syringe periodically by removing the plunger from the syringe, placing it in a pot, and pouring boiling water over the two pieces.
 They are made of plastic and will float so push them down under the water for a minute with a fork or other suitable utensil.

-- After cleaning and drying the exterior of the syringe, coat the rubber ring with a thin coat of lubricant, or Vaseline, place it a plastic contain and store it in a protected place.
+- After cleaning and drying the exterior of the syringe, coat the rubber ring with a thin coat of lubricant, or Vaseline, place it a plastic container and store it in a protected place.

 Order Single Syringe